← Back to Part 2: Change rhythm

 scope: framework

-phases: [plan]
+phases: [start]

-source_of_truth: $CLAUDE_HOME/docs/agents/playbooks/plan-change.md
+source_of_truth: $CLAUDE_HOME/docs/agents/playbooks/start-change.md

 ---

-# Plan Change Playbook
+# Start Change Playbook

 ## Steps